UTDallasEPICS/Guides/node_nvm_npm_pnpm.md

 NPM is the Node Package Manager.
 It manages dependencies and provides some additional tooling for JS projects, both frontend and backend.

 # PNPM

+PNPM is a better version of NPM.
+Most of the improvement comes from package management - while NPM will redownload a dependency every tie it encounters it, PNPM will save all dependencies in one spot and reuse them if it can, making installation way faster.
+You can configure an alias in your shell, `alias npm='pnpm'`, to run PNPM instead of NPM while still using the `npm` command - this means if a script uses NPM, it will stay compatible.

+# Installation

+These commands will be run in your WSL instance if you are on Windows.